-The proposed bill would amend current statutes regarding educational programs in juvenile detention centers and county jails.
-Specifically, it would prohibit accommodation schools from counting students as in attendance on days when they are also counted as prisoners in a county jail education program or as students in a juvenile detention center education program.
-Additionally, the bill clarifies that counties may operate and fund these educational programs through existing accommodation schools, or operate them without funding.
-It also allows county school superintendents to establish and administer funds to support these programs if they are not funded through accommodation schools.
+The proposed bill would amend current statutes regarding education programs in juvenile detention centers and county jails.
+Specifically, it would prohibit accommodation schools from counting students as in attendance on days they are counted as prisoners in a county jail education program or as students in a juvenile detention center education program.
+Additionally, the bill clarifies that counties may operate and fund, or operate without funding, these education programs through existing accommodation schools.
+It also allows county school superintendents to establish and administer education funds to support these programs, ensuring that financial support is available even if the county does not fund the programs directly.

 Senate Engrossed Version: 15-913, 15-913.01, 2020-2021, 2019-2020, 15-761, 15-1204